Edge-Learning-Machine/Micro-LM/README.md

 float 32 data are used

 ## Algorithm template
-Inside this repository you there are `ExampleAlgoTemplate.h` and `ExampleAlgoTemplate.c`.
+Inside this repository there are `ExampleAlgoTemplate.h` and `ExampleAlgoTemplate.c`.
 Those files should be used as base schema to develop more Machine Learning Algorithm that are fully compatible to the ELM.h structure.